Octopus-like Reaching Motion: A Perspective Inspired by Whipping: RESULTS

 \section{RESULTS}

-During the initial manual whipping tests, the Gel 2 arm demonstrated the most distinct and similar bending response among all tested materials.
-Based on this observation, we selected Gel 2 as the reference material for subsequent variable-speed experiments, aiming to determine an appropriate driving velocity capable of generating clear bend propagation.
-After identifying this optimal condition, the same fixed-speed tests were conducted for the other two materials (Ecoflex 10 and Dragonskin 10) for comparison.
+Due to the limited availability of quantitative data on the mechanical properties of live octopus arms—properties that are known to vary with species, age, and physiological condition—it was not feasible to target an exact stiffness match to biological tissue.
+Material selection was therefore informed by qualitative tactile comparison \cite{janardhana2025comprehensive}, among which Gel 2 silicone (the softest silicone we can find) exhibited the most distinct and similar bend propagation response.
+Based on this observation, Gel 2 was chosen as the reference material for subsequent variable-speed experiments to identify a driving velocity capable of generating clear bend propagation.
+After this optimal condition was established, the same fixed-speed tests were conducted on Ecoflex 10 and Dragonskin 10 for comparison.

 In the variable-speed tests, three driving motor velocities were evaluated: 30 rpm, 90 rpm, and 150 rpm.
 Motions exceeding 210 rpm were excluded because the arm exhibited out-of-plane deviations that disrupted the planar curvature propagation.
 For each condition, the recorded trajectories were processed to visualize the bend point velocity as a function of normalized time and velocity and the temporal evolution of curvature along the normalized arm length, as shown in Figure.~\ref{fig:Fig6b} and Figure.~\ref{fig:Fig7}.